Kitchen cabinet: Buying cabinets

 Cabinet dimensions are specified with width first, height second, depth last.
 The width–height–depth is a generally accepted convention.
 A 18x36x12 cabinet is therefore 18 in wide, 36 in tall, and 12 in deep.
 Sometimes upper cabinets are presumed to be 12 in deep, so only the width and height are given.
 For example, a "W1836" label means wall-mounted cabinet [12 in deep] is 18 in wide and 36 in high.

 Custom cabinetry, while expensive, can fit the available space attractively, and can fit into walls which aren't exactly flat or straight.
 They can combine more than one opening and eliminate unsightly doubled stiles in face-frame installations as well as bring aesthetic appeal using unusual woods or finishes.
 Custom cabinets sometimes offer inset cabinet doors, and can match existing or period furniture styles.
 It's sometimes possible to mix custom and stock cabinetry which have identical finishes.

 Cabinets can be purchased from specialty retailers, kitchen remodelers, home centers, on-line retailers, and ready-to-assemble furniture manufacturers.
 Some installers offer a package deal from measurement, to construction, to installation.

 Cabinets are sometimes delivered in fully assembled form.
 Carcasses should be inspected carefully before installation, since defects are difficult to repair after installation.
 Ready-to-assemble furniture cabinets are lower-in-cost and are delivered in a flat box.
 Some courses teach homeowners how to build their own cabinets.

-Cleaning cabinets

-Since kitchens are rooms for food preparation, cabinets which store food should be kept clean with cloth microfiber or feather dusters.
-Tough grease stains and coarse dirt can be removed with warm water and a grease solvent, then wiped clean with a plain cotton cloth.
-Window cleaners and clean cloths can be used with a microfiber cloth to clean up.